-30. When should I fill out the online application for license renewal on the Minnesota Department of Education's website?
+29. When can I fill out the online license renewal application on the PELSB website?

-If the committee approves your clock hour activities, MACS will send the approval of your hours electronically to the state.
+When the committee approves your clock hours, MACS will send the approval of your hours electronically to PELSB.
 Only then will you be able to complete your application online directly through the state's website and pay the state's re-licensure fee.
-MDE will usually process your application in about 48 hours.
-Any attempt to fill out the online application prior to your approval by our committee could delay your license renewal through MDE.

-31. If I have had some clock hours already approved by another committee, how do I show this?
+30. If I have had some clock hours approved by another committee, how do I show this?

-Our committee has a set schedule of meetings throughout the spring to meet your re-licensure needs.
-Committee members are not MACS staff - they are full time educators at charter schools, who volunteer to assist their fellow charter school educators in the renewal process.
+Our committee has a set schedule of meetings throughout the year to review relicensure packets.
+Committee members are volunteer full time educators at charter schools.

 An email notification of the status of your submission will be sent to you within five business days after the committee's review.

-If the MACS Re-licensure Committee approves your materials, the next step will be to complete your online application for license renewal through the MN Department of Education (MDE).
-The MACS office will provide approved applicants with instructions for completing the online application with MDE.
+When the Re-licensure Committee approves your materials, the next step will be for you to complete the online application for license renewal through PELSB.
+The MACS office will provide approved applicants with instructions for completing the online application.

 If your file is not approved, you will receive instructions about what needs to be done to complete the file so that it can be reviewed by the Committee at their next meeting.